 Learning and Teaching

-The School of Mechanical and Aerospace Engineering plays a leading role in an international initiative to reform engineering education which involves over 50 universities worldwide.
+The School of Mechanical and Aerospace Engineering plays a leading role in CDIO, an international initiative to reform engineering education, which involves well over 100 universities worldwide.
 Support for participation in this initiative was secured through funding to set up a Centre of Excellence in Active and Interactive Learning at Queen's.
 As a result, our degree programmes have many innovative features that enhance student learning:

 The first year includes an introductory course focussed on developing important professional engineering skills, built up around a series of team-based design and build projects.
 Students are not only provided with the opportunity to learn about engineering practice, but also to engage with the other students within their class, helping to develop a strong sense of identity and community within the student body.
 In subsequent years, engineering knowledge is further developed through structured project work.